Chili Today Carnitas

 Set the pot over medium-high heat until the liquids boil; then, turn the heat down so that the liquids are gently simmering.
 Cook for about 2 hours, checking on the pot from time to time (and adding a little water to keep the pork submerged, if needed).
 After two hours of simmering, the pork should be getting quite tender — if it isn’t, continue simmering for another 30 minutes.

 To make a simple slaw to serve with the carnitas, finely shred green cabbage.
 Toss the cabbage with some cilantro.
 Dress it with a pinch of salt, a little oil, a bit of honey, and some freshly squeezed lime juice.
 Toss to coat the cabbage evenly.
-The taste should be fresh and citrusy.
+The slaw should taste fresh and citrusy.